Oracle buys web firm Eloqua to boost cloud presence

-Oracle Corp ORCL.O agreed to buy Eloqua Inc (ELOQ.O), a maker of web-based marketing automation software that listed in August, for about $810 million as it seeks to expand its cloud-computing services.
+Oracle Corp agreed to buy Eloqua Inc, a maker of web-based marketing automation software that listed in August, for about $810 million as it seeks to expand its cloud-computing services.

 Eloqua makes software to help businesses predict and grow revenue by monitoring marketing and sales initiatives.
-Its customers include AON Plc (AON.N), Dow Jones, Automatic Data Processing Inc (ADP.O), Polycom Inc PLCM.O and National Instruments Corp (NATI.O).
+Its customers include AON Plc, Dow Jones, Automatic Data Processing Inc, Polycom Inc and National Instruments Corp.

 Oracle, which came late to cloud computing, is trying to be a one-stop shop for operating systems, databases, computer programs and infrastructure over the Web.